Sharesave schemes

 What happens at the end of the sharesave scheme?

-In more normal times, you'd get a tax-free bonus at the end of the scheme (or interest added to your savings in your sharesave account if you had to leave the scheme early).
-However, HM Revenue & Customs (HMRC) sets both the tax-free bonus rate and the early-closure interest rate and both are currently zero (HMRC can change these rates, but it's the rate that applies at the start of your sharesave scheme that counts).
+You get a tax-free bonus at the end of the scheme (or interest added to your savings in your sharesave account if you had to leave the scheme early).
+These rates are changeable, but it's the rate that applies at the start of your sharesave scheme that counts - see which bonus .

-So, while you will only have the exact amount you've saved in to the sharesave scheme, you can choose how you want to use that money.
-The email you get from the sharesave scheme administrator will usually give you several choices around taking the money, which we run through below
+If your scheme's ended, you now need to choose how you want to use that money.
+The email you get from the sharesave scheme administrator will usually give you several choices around taking the money, which we run through below.

 Whether to buy (or keep) the shares is a personal decision.
 Be guided by your attitude to risk, how much of your total wealth would be tied up in the shares, as well as the general market outlook for your company.